 Code and configuration changes are some of the most common causes for performance regressions.
 While viewing a dashboard after a deployment may show that a latency regression occurred, it won’t explain the root cause.
-You can use Lightstep not only to monitor your services after a deploy, but also to compare performance over specific time periods and then dig into details to find the differences that caused the latency.
+You can use Cloud Observability not only to monitor your services after a deploy, but also to compare performance over specific time periods and then dig into details to find the differences that caused the latency.

 When you notice a regression in latency, you can click on that respective chart and immediately begin to investigate the issue.

-When you find a latency spike to investigate, select the operation’s sparkline chart and then click in the spike in larger Latency chart to create a range of time to collect data from.
+When you find a latency spike to investigate, select the operation’s sparkline chart and then click in the spike in the larger Latency chart to create a range of time to collect data from.

 Choose a spot in the middle of a spike to avoid collecting data from before the regression occurred.
 You can also zoom in on a time period by clicking and dragging over the time period you want a closer look at.
 The charts redraw to report on just the period you selected.